 Study site

-The study area has an extent of 0.07 km2, and is located in the mouth of Sunset Cove on the property of the Granites Mountains Desert Research Station, within the Mojave National Preserve in California (34°46'26.5"N 115°39'31.3"W).
+The study area has an extent of 0.07 km2, and is located in the mouth of Sunset Cove on the property of the Granites Mountains Desert Research Station within the Mojave National Preserve in California (34°46'26.5"N 115°39'31.3"W).
 The cove is created by tall rock formations on three sides, gently sloping and widening to the south.
-The diverse shrub and cactus community includes Larrea tridentata, Acamptopappus sphaerocephalus, Ambrosia salsola, Eriogonum fasciculatum, Cylindropuntia acanthacarpa, Cylindropuntia echinocarpa and Thamnosa montana.
-The most common flowering annuals present during the study period were Cryptantha sp, Phacelia fremontii, Eriophyllum wallacei, Gilia sp., Phacelia tanacetifolia, Malacothrix glabrata and Chaenactis fremontii.
+The diverse shrub and cactus community includes Larrea tridentata, Acamptopappus sphaerocephalus, Ambrosia salsola, Eriogonum fasciculatum, Cylindropuntia acanthacarpa, Cylindropuntia echinocarpa and Thamnosa Montana (cite species list online?).
+The most common flowering annuals present during the study period were Cryptantha sp, Phacelia fremontii, Eriophyllum wallacei, Gilia sp., Phacelia tanacetifolia, Malacothrix glabrata and Chaenactis fremontii (can we publish data on knb or figshare and then you can cite it here please for this?)_.

 Phytometer species

-Phytometers are individual plants used in a controlled way as environmental indicators (Clements and Goldsmith, 1924).
+Phytometers are individual plants used in a controlled way as environmental indicators (Clements and Goldsmith, 1924) _ move up to intro .
 We used the desert dandelion Malacothrix glabrata (Asteraceae) as a phytometer to measure pollination services.
 M. glabrata is an abundant, native annual wildflower that commonly co-occurs with L. tridentata.
 The flowerheads are dense with yellow corollas and grow up to 40 cm tall (Morhardt and Morhardt, 2004).
 M. glabrata is insect-pollinated, including bees in the genus Nomadopsis (Rutowski and Alcock, 1980) and Anthidium (Wainwright, 1978) as well as short-winged flower beetles (Cline and Audisio, 2010).
 Several of the 24 species of Malacothrix are self-compatible (Davis and Philbrick, 1986), however the reproductive biology of M. glabrata has not been studied in detail.

 Study design

-60 medium-sized (mean width: 336 cm, mean height: 209 cm) L. tridentata shrubs possessing developed floral buds and minimal perennial understory were chosen across the study site.
-Microsites were located in a paired fashion; one inside the dripline of the focal plant (“shrub”) and one a minimum of 1.5 m away in an open area (“open”), both on the south side of the shrub to minimize shading.
-Microsites were paired to minimize variation due to environmental heterogeneity.
+A total of 60 medium-sized (mean width: 336 cm, mean height: 209 cm – kind of a result – move there) L. tridentata shrubs with developed floral buds and minimal perennial understory were chosen across the study site haphazardly?.
+Paired shrub-open microsites were selected inside the dripline of the focal shrub and a minimum of 1.5 m away in an open area respectively.
+Both microsites were sampled on the south side of the shrub to minimize shading and were paired to minimize variation due to environmental heterogeneity.
 To separate floral and non-floral interaction pathways, interactions were tested prior to focal shrubs blooming and repeated using the same shrubs after they had entered into full bloom.
-Shrubs with fewer than five open blooms were considered non-blooming (“pre-blooming”).
-The mean number of blooms of the ‘blooming’ treatment was 300.2 ± 176.72SD (min: 102, max: 1080).
+Shrubs with fewer than five open blooms were considered non-blooming (“pre-blooming”) – why 5 perhaps bc 5/300 is less approx. 1% of total mean blooming observed in a season?.
+The mean number of blooms of the ‘blooming’ treatment was 300.2 ± 176.72SD (min: 102, max: 1080) move to results.
 In two cases, a focal shrub did not bloom within the study period and was replaced by a different blooming shrub.
-These two cases were excluded from later RII calculations.
+These two cases were excluded from later RII calculations same move .
 The repeated measures study design was chosen to measure relative changes in interactions with natural shrub phenology and to reduce between shrub variability.

 Visitation to Malacothrix glabrata